anolson/simple_status/README.markdown

 ### Update current status with a message

 Update the current status with a message.
+Valid states are either `up` or `down`.

 **Request**
 ```sh